Webs and canonical bases in degree two: Tableau-to-web map: standard case

-The multiplicity of each boundary edge equals one by definition.
 The multiplicities of the edges $b(t)w_a$, $b(t)w_b$, and $b(t)w_c$ around a trivalent vertex are specified as follows.
 Note that $\mathfrak{t} \setminus {\rm int}(t)$ is a union of three weighted triangulations, one for each side of $t$.
 We let $A$ denote the triangulation which contains the side $w_bw_c$, i.e. the triangulation which is ``opposite'' the edge $b(t)w_a$.
 Then we set